 Have you ever thought of becoming a blogger?
-If the answer is yes then this post is for you.
-This post will also be good for you if are a beginning blogger as well.
-I’ve been blogging for nearly 3 years here at The Butler Journal.
+If the answer is yes, then this post is for you.
+This post will also be good for you if you are a beginning blogger as well.
+I’ve been blogging for four years here at The Butler Journal.
 I’ve learned quite a lot during this time frame.
 I want to share with you 13 tools that you need as a blogger.

 Domain & Hosting

 If you are serious about becoming a blogger, you should purchase your own hosting and domain.
 Don’t get me wrong, there are some decent free options out there for setting up a blog, but the things that you can do with them is limited.
 By having your own domain and hosting you’re able to create your site any way that you want to.
 You also don’t have to worry about your URL looking like www.blogname.blogspot.com.
 If you plan to monetize your site eventually, it would definitely need to be self-hosted.

 I use Bluehost for my hosting.
 I haven’t had any problems with them in nearly three years of service.
 They have a great deal for new bloggers right now.
 Hosting is starting out at $3.95 per month if you purchase a yearly plan with them.
 A domain also comes with that deal.